teamniteo/handbook/5_People/career-technical.md

 # Technical Career

-You start as a coder, working on small, well defined and isolated tasks.
+You start as a coder or sysadmin, working on small, well defined and isolated tasks.
 Then you immediately need to become an engineer that gets loosely defined problems/features and creates solutions for them.
 You need to do this because we are not a development agency and most of our work does not come from some outside specification, but from problems we and our customers discover day-to-day.

 The top two positions are two branches of the technical career:
-* Lead Software Engineer careers means you start taking over managerial tasks and leading people.
+* Lead Engineer means you start taking over managerial tasks and leading people.
-* Principal Software Engineer means you take ownership of all of technical nitty-gritty details in the company.
+* Principal Engineer means you take ownership of all of technical nitty-gritty details in the company.

 ## Junior Programmer / Sysadmin